Just One Suitcase packing list

 That’s all I take, regardless of my destination or the length of a trip.

 You can do it, really you can.
-Don’t be tempted to take a larger suitcase—–you’ll have to check it and then risk it being lost in transit.
-You’ll also have to heave-ho it onto trains, up flights of stairs, down cobblestone streets.
-Trust me, it’s just more manageable to have one small suitcase, on wheels, with a tote that sits on top.
+Don’t be tempted to take a larger suitcase…you’ll have to check it, and risk it being lost in transit.
+You’ll also have to heave-ho it onto trains, up flights of stairs, down cobblestone streets…trust me, it’s just more manageable to have one small suitcase, on wheels, with a tote that sits on top.

 So how do I do it?
 First rule: Don’t pack anything you wouldn’t normally wear.
 Then, as long as you stick to basics that can mix and match, it’s simple.